zidanfadl/posec3d-video-structuralize/README.md

 ```
 ## To Do
 - mmaction2/demo/visualize_heatmap_volume.py
-- where is the .pth file saved after training? ~work_dirs/
+- where is the .pth file saved after training? work_dirs/
-- add hash_id to .pth file using publish_model.py
+- add hash_id to .pth file using publish_model.ipynb
 - demo_video_structuralize.py
 - training video structuralize